Put a plan in place to pay for graduate school

 Private student loans for graduate school are available through banks and credit unions.
 These loans are credit-based, so the better your credit, the better your chance of being approved.
 Many private loans offer both fixed and variable interest rates.

 As with federal student loans, you’ll have to pay back the money you borrowed, plus interest.
 Graduate student loans offer a few options for how repayment can work.
-For example, the Smart Option Student Loan® for Graduate Students gives you the option of making in-school payments or deferring until after you leave school.
-If you choose to make in-school interest payments, you could save an average of 9 – 10% on the total cost of your loan compared to the deferred repayment option.
-Loans for specific professional degrees, like medical degrees, may also offer lower monthly payments and extend repayments periods to up to 20 years.
+For example, the Sallie Mae Graduate School LoanSM gives you the option of making in-school payments or deferring until after you leave school.
+If you choose to make in-school interest payments, you can benefit from an average savings of over 10% on your total graduate loan cost when compared to our Deferred Repayment Option.

 Deferring undergraduate student loans

 If you have private or federal student loans from your undergraduate degree, you can apply to defer them while you’re in graduate school so you have one less bill to pay.
 Contact your loan servicer to find out what options you have.
 Be aware that although you won’t have to make monthly payments on your undergraduate loans while you’re studying, the loans will likely still be accruing interest.